-With the hub-bub of daily life, it is easy to forget just how important our kids nutrition is!
-The most simple and basic test of if a child should be eating a given substance is to determine if it is actually a food or not.
-Any “food” that can sit on a shelf and not decompose for a year, is likely not fit for consumption (try that with a salad and see what happens!).
+With the hubbub of daily life, it is easy to forget just how important our kids’ nutrition is!
+The most simple and basic way to test if a child should be eating a given substance is to determine if it is actually a food or not.
+Any “food” that can sit on a shelf and not decompose for a year is likely not fit for consumption (try that with a salad and see what happens!).
 This “non-food” list would also include anything containing hydrogenated oils (peanut, soy, cottonseed, vegetable, canola, etc), anything containing MSG, anything containing High Fructose Corn Syrup, anything containing artificial sweeteners, and anything containing processed grains.
 This basically knocks out all the fast food, microwaveable food, “food” bars (except these), and most drinks besides water.
-It’s also important to avoid chemicals in sources that are not so easily recognized like the BPA in canned goods and bottled water in soft plastic or the antibiotics, hormones and pesticides found in conventional meat.
+It’s also important to avoid chemicals in sources that are not so easily recognized like the BPA in canned goods and bottled water in soft plastic or the antibiotics, hormones, and pesticides found in conventional meat.
 Check out this article for details on just how bad these toxins are for little bodies.

 If your head is swimming with the idea of all the things you shouldn’t feed your kids… don’t worry, the list of great foods is a tasty one!
 The following foods are excellent, and necessary sources of nutrition that every child should consume on a regular basis.
 If yours aren’t chomping down the Brussels sprouts just yet, stay with me, the “how to” comes later.

-Proteins (amino acids) are used in every function in the body and are absolutely vital to all of us, especially those still forming bones and muscles.
+Proteins (amino acids) are used in every function in the body and are absolutely vital for all of us, especially those still forming bones and muscles.
 Healthy meats, especially, offer complete proteins that children desperately need for proper growth (the Tofu just won’t cut it here).
 I’ve heard all too many parents state that their kids “don’t like red meat” and then have their kids test positive for a B-12 deficiency.
 So what are healthy meats?
-Kids need real, untreated, chemical free sources of protein, and chicken nuggets just don’t cut it!
-Regular, daily consumption of pure, organic beef, chicken, turkey and eggs will ensure that kid’s protein need are being met.
+Kids need real, untreated, chemical free sources of protein, and chicken nuggets just won’t do!
+Regular, daily consumption of pure, organic beef, chicken, turkey, and eggs will ensure that kids’ protein needs are being met.
 Most kids will eat healthy meats willingly once they have tried well-prepared sources. (check out some recipes here)

-Proteins to avoid: Processed meats like chicken nuggets, deli meats (with nitrates), meats that are served with processed foods (hamburgers, pizza, etc) and any non-meats like soy nuggets (what the heck even is that anyway!), commercially raised beef, poultry or fish.
+Proteins to avoid: Processed meats like chicken nuggets, deli meats (with nitrates), meats that are served with processed foods (hamburgers, pizza, etc) and any non-meats like soy nuggets (what the heck are those anyway?!), commercially raised beef, poultry, or fish.

 2. Veggies and Fruits

-Maybe you noticed I said those in the reverse of the order you are used to (eat fruits and veggies!).
+Maybe you noticed I said those in a reverse order than that which you are used to (“eat fruits and veggies!”).
 This was intentional.
-Studies show that Americans eat much more fruit that veggies, a trend that I hope will reverse.
+Studies show that Americans eat much more fruit than veggies, a trend that I hope will reverse.
 While fruits are wonderful and have their place, veggies are equally (or more) important, and have much less sugar.
 Even though fruits contain natural sugar, fructose in large amounts (even from fruit) can be damaging.
 Besides this, kids will usually choose fruit over veggies if given the choice, and many parents are happy to make this concession as long as the kids are “eating fruits and veggies.”

 The top consumed veggies among Americans are french fries and ketchup (kids can’t buy happy meals themselves!).
-Even the foods we feed our kids, thinking we are increasing vegetable consumption are not really vegetables: corn (a legume), potatoes (a tuber, high in carbs and low in nutrition compared to other veggies and peas (a legume).
-Most kids receive a majority of their “vegetable” intake from tomato based products like ketchup or pasta sauce (tomatoes are genetically modified if not organic).
+Even the foods we feed our kids, thinking we are increasing vegetable consumption are not really vegetables: corn (a grain), potatoes (a tuber, high in carbs and low in nutrition compared to other veggies), and peas (a legume).
+Most kids receive a majority of their “vegetable” intake from tomato-based products like ketchup or pasta sauce (tomatoes are genetically modified if not organic).
 Despite the widely acknowledged fact that veggies and fruits reduce risk of almost every disease, we still aren’t eating them!
-The good news…. as parents we have much more influence than we think in our kid’s diets! (more on that in a minute!)
+The good news?
+As parents, we have much more influence than we think in our kids’ diets (more on that in a minute)!

-Veggies and Fruits to Eat a LOT: Green and leafy (spinach, lettuce, mixed greens, kale, chard, turnip, mustard, etc), Colorful (peppers, tomatoes, onions, eggplant, squashes, carrots, celery, broccoli, cauliflower, cabbages, cucumbers, avocado, berries, bananas, grapes, etc), Unusual (leeks, fennel, okra, olives, artichokes, Bok Choy, Brussels Sprouts, Sea veggies, beets, parsnips, radishes, asparagus, kohlrabi etc).
+Veggies and Fruits to Eat a LOT of: Green and leafy (spinach, lettuce, mixed greens, kale, chard, turnip, mustard, etc), Colorful (peppers, tomatoes, onions, eggplant, squashes, carrots, celery, broccoli, cauliflower, cabbages, cucumbers, avocado, berries, bananas, grapes, etc), Unusual (leeks, fennel, okra, olives, artichokes, Bok Choy, Brussels Sprouts, Sea veggies, beets, parsnips, radishes, asparagus, kohlrabi etc.)